opengeospatial/HY_Features/section_7.md

 The HY\_OutfallRealisation is topologically understood as boundary of the corresponding catchment, and always of lower dimension than the realized catchment.
 With respect to the very common topological realization of a catchment as an edge, a 'spoke' property of type HY_Flowpath is described by means of a 'tagged value' and used to associate an upstream and downstream flowpath.
 The outfall realization may be represented by any geometric object, incl. a single point.

-![Figure 30: Outfall realisation (UML class diagram)](figs/fig30.png) Figure 30: Outfall realisation (UML class diagram)
+![Figure 30: Outfall realisation (UML class diagram)](figs/fig30.png) Figure 30: Outfall realisation (UML class diagram,  [/req/hy_hydrofeature/hydrocomplex/outfallrealisation] (/req/hy_hydrofeature/hydrocomplex/outfallrealisation) )

 HY\_OutfallRealisation carries the *realisedOutfall* association implying the *hydroComplex* feature collection, and carries two attributes: *shape* and *outfallType*.